 Planning a project that involves the Sámi people & culture?
 Here are some guidelines & resources for filming a respectful production in Sápmi without misrepresentation.

 The Sámi people and their culture have never been as popular and attractive to filmmakers as they are right now.
-To ensure that productions do not misrepresent or promote stereotypes of Europe’s only Indigenous peoples, we’ve collected some guidance and resources.
+To ensure that productions do not misrepresent or promote stereotypes of these indigenous peoples, we’ve collected some guidance and resources.

 STARTING POINT: PATHFINDER